Medical Education and Simulation Fellowship

 - Opportunity to attending CORD, ACEP, SAEM and/or The Learning Course.

-- The fellow meets regularly with our Fellowship Directors for faculty development, and to review career goals and identify opportunities for career advancement and growth.
+- The fellow meets regularly with our Fellowship Directors for faculty development, to review career goals and identify opportunities for career advancement and growth.

 - Opportunity for a 2 year fellowship option including a Masters in Academic Medicine degree.